 Staff stated that first-year cost, or other simple cost-based methods, are not very reliable unless the there is clearly a case where the “lowest-cost” item (however that is defined) also clearly has the largest current sales market share by a significant margin.

+Responses to CPUC Recommendation

+[1] Lockheed Martin responded that although they understand that the lowest cost may differ from the standard practice baseline per the quoted decision, the program implementation cost to determine market share data for essentially every project including potentially multiple baseline scenarios should be included in the decision to define the standard practice baseline.
+It should be noted that the lowest cost option may not even be the least efficient.
+As we get more and more ISP studies and determinations, the options method should become less prevalent which reduces the risk.

+[2] Nexant commented that this is extremely problematic.
+Why instead of using the most common, we have to have a hybrid that doesn’t exist?
+The most common one should be the most common one, and not the weighted average.
+How does that add any kind of accuracy to calculations?

+[3] SCG stated that sales numbers are unreliable and subject to inflation by the vendor.
+“Lowest cost as determined by the customer” is more appropriate.

+[4] Applied Energy Group commented that the most common choice should be the standard practice baseline.
+However, the definition of "common" should be specified in an actionable form.
+For instance, if "most common" is to be determined by market shares, a consistent methodology or set of methods should be stipulated for such analyses and determinations.

+[5] Ecology Action supported the lowest first year cost and commented that Requiring the "most common option" to be the baseline would defy the concept and definition of baseline established by California Energy Commission and used throughout the country, and would gravely complicate small projects by requiring complicated analysis and documentation for every project.
+Some exemption must be provided for projects below a certain threshold (suggest $25,000) that would direct code baseline as the standard practice baseline without necessitating further investigation or proof.
+Failure to do so will significantly increase project development costs and extend timelines for smaller projects, prohibiting many of them from moving forward.

-CommissionRepair-Eligible/Repair-Indefinitely Standard Practice
+Repair-Eligible/Repair-Indefinitely Standard Practice

-The Standard Practice Baseline definition is written such that tests for the repair-eligible and repair- indefinitely measure types may be handled through the Standard Practice Baseline definition.
+PG&E clarified that the Standard Practice Baseline definition is written such that tests for the repair-eligible and repair- indefinitely measure types may be handled through the Standard Practice Baseline definition.
 In Step 2, the project developer must identify the customer’s feasible options.
 While the options considered in this process must be real options, they may represent solutions that do not involve the replacement of equipment.

 Example 1: A customer has a failed piece of equipment.
 The customer may choose to repair it, or the customer may choose to replace it with a higher efficiency system.
 This is the repair-eligible use case, where the project developer must demonstrate that it is “more likely than not” that a repair of the failed equipment could and would occur.
 Evidence must be submitted to demonstrate that (a) the existing equipment could be repaired to meet the need, and that (b) the existing equipment would have been repaired if the program had not induced the replacement.